weikaih04/Synthetic-Detection-Segmentation-Grounding-Data/README.md

 ## Background Dataset (Optional)
-If you want to relight images and didn't directly paste object segments into the background, just use a random image as the background and set the `hasBackground` to false in the `generate_batch.py`
+If you want to relight images and didn't directly paste object segments into the background, just use a random image as the background and set the `hasBackground` to false in `scripts/generate_with_batch.py`

 You can download the BG-20K from this repo: https://github.com/JizhiziLi/GFM.git